bookofproofs/bookofproofs.github.io/_sources/history/20th-century/lorenz-edward.md

 8. Developed the continued fraction map as a new method for describing chaotic systems.
 9. Conducted pioneering research on nonlinear dynamics and their application to meteorology and other disciplines.

-Born 23 May1917, West Hartford, Connecticut, USA.
+Born 23 May 1917, West Hartford, Connecticut, USA.
 Died 16 April 2008, Cambridge, Massachusetts, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Lorenz_Edward/)